Maths, maths and more maths.

 Of course, having the right resources is key, but the most successful students also know how to get the most out of them.

 Finally, don’t lose sight of the fact that Maths is a subject based on logic.
-It’s very interesting, but by nature, there is a risk of it becoming boring if it starts to become problematic in any way.
+It’s fascinating and interesting, but by nature, there is a risk of it becoming boring if it starts to become problematic in any way.
 Good learning happens when the student is interested in the course content, so know how to keep your degree interesting and most of all, enjoy it!
 Make life easier for yourself by making maths easier for you.